Ambush3/Scraping_KDL_Library/README.md

 I scraped the title of the book, author, what format the book was written in, and availability.
 I cleaned up the data that was scraped, and used it to produce a couple of plots.

+Using the dropbox APIv2 upload script, I edited some of the code, to upload my \PyCharm\WebScraping\Library file
+to a KDL Library Scraping folder I created on Dropbox's Website